Tortuga Rum Company (Tel: (345) 623 7701) manufactures delicious rum cakes that you can watch them make.

 Cayman Islands Sauce Company (Tel: (345) 516 2467) produces a hot sauce from the extremely hot scotch bonnet pepper.

-Carol Hay of Cayman Pepper Patch makes delicious Gourmet Pepper Jelly that can be bought at supermarkets and select gift shops on Grand Cayman and Mary Lou’s liquor shop in Cayman Brac.
-Check her out at www.caymanpepperpatch.com.
+Carol Hay of Cayman Pepper Patch makes Gourmet Pepper Jelly that can be bought at supermarkets and select gift shops on Grand Cayman and at Mary Lou’s liquor shop in Cayman Brac.

 From April to October, Hank Ebanks can be found on the roadside outside the Mango Tree restaurant selling live white land crabs.